emilyrushton/emilyrushton.github.io/_pages/resume.md

 ---
 title: Resume
-subtitle: My passion is learning new technologies and finding creative ways to communicate technical concepts.
-I've worked in various product development teams in the software industry for over 7 years with a demonstrated history of success and progression.
-I currently work at Veeva Systems, where I manage product ops for a software team while also managing the technical writing team.
+subtitle: For more than 7 years I've worked in various software development teams with a demonstrated history of success and progression.
+My passion is learning new technologies and finding creative ways to communicate difficult concepts.
+I currently work at Veeva Systems, where I manage product operations for a software team.
 featured_image: /images/demo/demo-landscape-2.jpg
 ---